 - Conclude on deposit, balance, refunds, cancellation terms and conditions.

 - Create a final wedding day timeline and send to the caterer.

-- A week to the wedding, confirm the final guest head count and wedding venue.
+- A week before the wedding, confirm the final guest headcount and wedding venue.
 Communicate it to the caterer.

 The Gift Registry Checklist